SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

-different scattering length densities (SLD), the integral over all $\vec{q}$ of the appropriately dimensionally-weighted scattering cross-section (ie, 'intensity', $I(\vec{q})$ in absolute units) is a *constant* directly proportional to the mean-square average fluctuation (SLD) and the phase composition.
+different scattering length densities (SLD), the integral over all $\vec{q}$ of the appropriately dimensionally-weighted scattering cross-section (ie, 'intensity', $I(\vec{q})$ in absolute units) is a *constant* directly proportional to the mean-square average fluctuation in SLD and the phase composition.
 Usefully, this value is *independent* of the sizes, shapes, or interactions, or, more generally, the arrangement, of the phase domains (i.e. it is **invariant**) *provided the system is incompressible*